Razoxane/BerowraBearHunt/README.md

 HTML pages for Berowra Bear Hunt PocketMod booklet.

 ## READY MADE BOOKLET
-- Download the readymade PDF [https://razoxane.github.io/BerowraBearHunt/BerowraBearHunt.pdf](https://razoxane.github.io/BerowraBearHunt/BerowraBearHunt.pdf)
+Download the readymade PDF [https://razoxane.github.io/BerowraBearHunt/BerowraBearHunt.pdf](https://razoxane.github.io/BerowraBearHunt/BerowraBearHunt.pdf)

-## HOW TO USE
+## HOW TO USE AS SOURCE PAGES FOR POCKETMOD

 1. Go to https://pocketmod.com/ and register.
 2. Go to https://pocketmod.com/build